sebas-lon/auto-annotated-portfolio/content/pages/projects/project-one.md

 date: '2023-12-03'
 client: ''
 description: >-
-  In this project, I will explore the Adventure Works database from Microsoft, focusing on sales, customer, and product data analysis.
+  In this project, I will explore the Adventure Works database, focusing on sales, customer, and product data analysis.
 featuredImage:
   type: ImageBlock
   url: /images/awl-222.png